timoast/methylQC/README.md

 * `plotSurvival`: Plot the diminishing percentage of all cytosines with increasing levels of sequencing depth.
 * `methylomeStats`: Generate some summary statistics for the distribution of sequencing depth.
 This returns a dataframe with the quantiles, mean, and kurtosis (how "spiky" the coverage is).
 * `nonConversion`: Calculate the bisulfite non-conversion rates for each sequence context.
+* `strandBias`: Calculate bias in sequencing depth towards either strand for each C position.

 ## Interactive web app